What Is an NDA and When Do You Need One

 Use when both parties are sharing sensitive information (partnerships, joint ventures, M&A discussions).

 Include: Everything in the basic NDA, plus reciprocal obligations.
 Both parties are simultaneously disclosing and receiving.
+See our NDA vs. confidentiality agreement guide for terminology clarification.

 Employee NDA

 Use when onboarding employees into sensitive roles.
+Our employee NDA template guide covers this in full detail.

 Include: Standard NDA clauses, plus provisions for work product ownership, post-employment obligations, and compliance with the DTSA whistleblower notice requirement.